rossp/django-pinpayments/README.md

 ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+### Changelog

+0.1.5 (June 11th, 2014)
+- Support custom user models
+- Better error handling
+- Ability to change card token for a customer (rather than generating a new CustomerToken)
+- Timezone aware dates on Transactions
+- Store cardholder name on CustomerToken.